 2.1.
 The statutory framework for planning obligations is set out in Section 106 of the Town and Country Planning Act 1990 (as amended); Regulations 122 and 123 of the Community Infrastructure Levy Regulations 2010 (as amended).
-The Council will also treat the government's guidance contained in the National Planning Policy Framework (NPPF) as a material consideration, particularly paragraphs 203 to 205.
+The Council will also have regard to the advice in the National Planning Policy Framework (NPPF), particularly paragraphs 203 to 205; and PPS1 Eco Towns Supplement.